 1. A Halcyon Day Crewel Embroidery Kit

-Featuring a total of 9 different stitches, this advanced crewel embroidery kit from MelburyHill depicts a striking dragonfly with majestic, textured wings.
-The kit includes 100% original linen twill fabric, Appleton's yarn, a needle and full instructions – all you need to supply is a 10in embroidery hoop.
+The kit includes 100% original linen twill fabric, Appleton's yarn, a needle and full instructions.
+All you need to supply is a 10in embroidery hoop.

 2. Swallows Flight Crewel Embroider Kit

-Another beautiful kit from MelburyHill is this beautiful, traditional swallows design.
-100% original linen twill fabric, Appleton's yarn, a needle and full instructions are all included in the kit – all you need to supply is a 10in embroidery hoop.
-With 7 different stitches, this pattern is perfect for the intermediate stitcher.
+Stitch this beautiful, traditional swallows design with another fantastic kit from MelburyHill.
+100% original linen twill fabric, Appleton's yarn, a needle and full instructions are all included in the kit – you just need to get a 10in embroidery hoop and you're ready to go.

 3. An English Bouquet Crewel Embroidery Kit

 From Needlewoman’s Studio comes this stunning, floral kit that includes Appleton's wool, a needle and comprehensive instructions.
-This 6in x 6in design is the perfect project to throw yourself into your spring makes with!

 4. The Strawberry Thieves Crewel Embroidery Kit